jordieres/IoT-Flutter-MS/docs/_build/html/_sources/ios/sensoria/sensoria_handler_left.md.txt

 - This class is highly modular: you can define additional handler classes for the right foot, hand, or other sensors.
 - Designed to interface natively with Flutter using `FlutterEventSink`.

----

-### Summary

-`SensoriaHandlerLeft.swift` is a dedicated BLE manager for left-side Sensoria wearable sensors.
-It encapsulates device scanning, battery tracking, and stream control for the HealthyWear application, facilitating modular and scalable smart garment integration.